+First Round Friday, May 1

+Second Round Saturday, May 2

+Single-Gender (Women) S Site Schedule

-' , First Round Friday, May 2, or Saturday, May 3 Second Round Saturday, May 3, or Sunday, May 4 (Note: Institutions interested in hosting the men's first- and second-round matches will list on their facility evaluation forms the institutional date preference.)
+First Round Friday, May 1, or Saturday, May 2

+Second Round Saturday, May 2, or Sunday, May 3 (NOTE: Institutions interested in hosting the women's first- and second-round matches will list on their facility evaluation forms the institutional date preference.)

-Dual-Gender (Men and Women) Site Schedule
+Dual-Gender (Men and W omen) Site Schedule

-Friday, May 2
+Men's First Round Friday, May 1

-Saturday, May 3

-Saturday, May 3
+Men's Second Round Saturday, May 2

-Sunday, May 4

-Institutions interested in hosting the men's and women's competition simultaneously must conduct the competition Friday-Saturday, May 2-3.
+Institutions interested in hosting the men's and women's competition simultaneously must conduct the competition Friday-Saturday, May 1-2.